NannyML/nannyml/docs/guides/performance_estimation.rst

 .. _performance-estimation-thresholds:

-Apart form chunking and chunk and partition-related data, the results data has the following columns:
+Apart from chunking and chunk and partition-related data, the results data have the following columns:

  - ``estimated_roc_auc`` - the estimate of performance for specific chunk,
- - ``confidence`` - the width of confidence band.
+ - ``confidence`` - the width of the confidence band.
 It is equal to 1 standard deviation of performance estimates on `reference` data (hence calculated during ``fit`` phase).
  - ``upper_threshold`` and ``lower_threshold`` - crossing these thresholds will raise an alert on significant performance change.
-The thresholds are calculated based on the actual performance of monitored model on chunks in ``reference`` partition.
+The thresholds are calculated based on the actual performance of the monitored model on chunks in the ``reference`` partition.
 The thresholds are 3 standard deviations away from the mean performance calculated on chunks.
    They are calculated during ``fit`` phase.
- - ``alert`` - flag indicating potentially severe performance change. ``True`` if estimated performance crosses upper or lower threshold. provided. together with ``confidence``.
+ - ``alert`` - flag indicating potentially significant performance change. ``True`` if estimated performance crosses upper or lower threshold.

 Results can be also view in the form of plot: